carpentries/instructor-training/05-performance.md

 instructors move back and forth between an editor and a regular shell prompt in a single window.

-## Peer Instruction

-Clearing up novices' misconceptions is more important than imparting information.
-However, when novices misunderstand something, they can all misunderstand it differently.
-And no matter how good the teacher is, she can only pitch a lesson at one level at a time.
-How can that be scaled?

-The best solution so far is called *peer instruction*.
-Originally developed by Eric Mazur at Harvard, it has been studied extensively in a wide variety of contexts, including programming.
-When it is used, the basic learning cycle is typically something like this, to be followed after a short lesson on a single concept:

-1. Give students an MCQ, probing for misconceptions on the topic just taught.
-2. Have all the students vote publicly on their answers to the MCQ.
-3. Break the class into groups of 3-4, and have them discuss and debate the question within their groups.
-4. Reconvene and have the students vote again.
-5. If necessary, explain the solution to the probelem, have the students return to their former groups, and discuss the problem again.

-Having students discuss their original answers compels then to clarify their thinking, which can be enough to call out gaps in reasoning.
-Re-polling the class then lets the instructor know if they can move on, or if further explanation is necessary.
-A final round of additional discussion after this explanation then serves to give another chance for strong students to compile their understanding into something they can deliver as tutoring to their weaker peers.

-FIXME: we don't use PI because it takes people time to learn a new way to learn, and we don't have that time in our two-day workshops.

 ## Things You Shouldn't Do

 *   Telling learners they are rubbish because they use Excel and/or Word